 Once other people enter your life, the attraction for that colleague often disappears.

-10. Don't Try To Deal With The Issue With Your Affection
+10. Don't Try To Deal With The Issue With The Object Of Your Affection

 This approach rarely leads to a happy ending.